harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*Anything that prevents people from doing great work has an inverse that helps them to.* --- Paul Graham

 *The future is already here.
 It's just not evenly distributed yet.* - William Gibson

 *If I had to put the recipe for genius into one sentence, that might be it: to have a disinterested obsession with something that matters.* - Paul Graham